hellofresh/kangal/README.md

 In Kangal project, the name stands for "**K**ubernetes **an**d **G**o **A**utomatic **L**oader".
 But originally Kangal is the breed of a shepherd dog.
 Let the smart and protective dog herd your load testing projects.

-With Kangal, you can spin up an isolated environment in a Kubernetes cluster to run performance tests using JMeter.
+With Kangal, you can spin up an isolated environment in a Kubernetes cluster to run performance tests using different load generators, e.g. JMeter.

 ## Key features
 - **create** an isolated environment in a Kubernetes cluster with an opinionated JMeter installation